117th Kentucky State Fair Celebrated the Commonwealth’s Perseverance

 Plans are underway for the 2022 Kentucky State Fair with a focus on the continual enhancement to exhibits, entertainment, food and overall experiences during the eleven-day tradition.
 The 118th Kentucky State Fair will take place August 18-28, 2022.]

-The Kentucky State Fair attendance exceeded expectations despite the pandemic as we welcomed 441,327 fairgoers throughout the 11-day festival.
-Like other fairs around the country that are similar in size, this was a vast improvement in attendance from 2020 but a drop in attendance when compared to the 2019 Fair.
-We have a lot to be proud of with representatives from each of Kentucky’s 120 counties present, more food vendors than in years past while also successfully producing the longest-running and largest event in Kentucky since early-2019.
+The Kentucky State Fair attendance exceeded expectations despite the pandemic as the Fair welcomed 441,327 fairgoers throughout the 11-day festival.
+Like other fairs around the country that are similar in size, this was a vast improvement in attendance from 2020 but a drop when compared to the 2019 Fair.
+Other successes, including representatives from each of Kentucky’s 120 counties present and more food vendors, made for a successful event.
+The Kentucky State Fair was the longest-running and largest event in Kentucky since early-2019.

 Updated: 9/1/2021 to correct the date and name of the 57th Kentucky Country Ham Breakfast Charity Auction.